willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       preprocessor constant must use the file name followed by "_HPP"; e.g., "MYCLASS_HPP" as above.

-3.2.4 All necessary header file include statements (item 4 in summary) **must** appear immediately after definition of the header guard and before any forward declarations, type definitions, etc.
+3.2.4 All necessary header file include statements (item 4 in summary) **must** appear immediately after the definition of the header guard and before any forward declarations, type definitions, etc.

-3.2.5 Any necessary forward declarations (item 5 in summary) for types defined outside the toolkit namespace **must** appear before the toolkit namespace statement.
+3.2.5 Any necessary forward declarations (item 5 in summary) for types defined outside the RAJA namespace **must** appear before the RAJA namespace statement.

-3.2.6 All types defined and methods defined in a C++ header file **must** be included in a namespace.
+3.2.6 All types defined and methods defined in a header file **must** be included in a namespace.

-      Either the main "asctoolkit" namespace (item 6a in summary) or a toolkit component namespace (item 7a in summary) may be used, or both may be used.
+      Either the main "RAJA" namespace (item 6a in summary) or a namespace nested within the RAJA namespace (item 7a in summary) may be used, or both may be used.
 A closing brace ( "}" ) is required to close each namespace declaration (items 6b and 7b) before the closing '#endif' for the header file include guard.

-3.2.7 Forward declarations for types defined in the toolkit, and which are needed for the header file, **must** appear first in the "asctoolkit" or nested namespace before any other statements (item 8 in summary).
+3.2.7 Forward declarations needed for a header file, **must** appear first in the "RAJA" or nested namespace before any other statements (item 8 in summary).

-3.2.8 All class and other type definitions (item 9 in summary) **must** appear after the header file inclusions and forward declarations.
+3.2.8 All class and other type definitions (item 9 in summary) **must** appear after header file inclusions and forward declarations.
 A proper class prologue **must** appear before the class definition; see Section 4 for details.

 ---------------------------------------------------------
-3.3 Source file (\*.cpp extension) content organization
+3.3 Source file (\*.cxx extension) content organization
 ---------------------------------------------------------

-This section contains guidelines for C++ source files (with "\*.cpp" extension).
+This section contains guidelines for source files (with "\*.cxx" extension).
 The file layout summary here uses numbers and text to illustrate the basic structure.
 Details about individual items follow.